 Creating a limited liability company for your business can protect your personal assets if something goes awry with your company.
 However, forming an LLC will not protect your personal assets in every case.

 Attorney Kristoffer Wathne specializes in limited liability, and he delves into the LLC protections in this video.

 Have Questions about LLCs?

-Give us a call at 303-688-0944 to set up a free consultation with one of our attorneys.
+Give us a call at 303-688-0944 to set up a free case assessment with one of our attorneys.
 You can also click here to schedule online.

 Why an LLC May be the Best Choice for Your Company

 Limited Liability Companies, or LLCs, have become popular in the United States during the past 30 years for a variety of reasons.